Anywhere-Music-Player/HiFidelity/README.md

 <br/><br/>

 ****
+## Note: This is not malware, This app is not notarized.
+| How to fix it

+1. Open System Settings
+2. Go to Privacy & Security
+3. Scroll down until you see a message saying: “HiFidelity was blocked because it is not from an identified developer.”
+4. Click Allow Anyway
+5. Open HiFidelity again
+6. When macOS asks, click Open

 HiFidelity is a native macOS music player built for audiophiles and music enthusiasts who want complete control over their music library without relying on streaming services or cloud storage.